annotorious/project-website-source/content/guides/development-setup.md

 draft: false
 layout: "section-page"
 subsection: "guides"
 blurb: "We welcome contributions!
 Both to our code as well as our documentation.
-This (work-in-progress) guide aims to explain how you can contribute, where you can find what in the codebase, and how you can set up a development environment for hacking on Annotorious or RecogitoJS."
+This (work-in-progress) guide aims to explain how to set up your development environment for hacking on Annotorious or RecogitoJS."
 weight: 9
-meta_title: "Development Setup"
+meta_title: "Annotorious/RecogitoJS Development Setup"
 meta_description: "This guide explains how to contribute to Annotorious & RecogitoJS, where to find what in the codebase, and how to set up a development environment"
 meta_link: "https://recogito.github.io/guides/development-setup"
 ---